dsmurl/mirror-ball/docs/initial-plan.md

   - Implement endpoints in `apps/api`
   - Add a tiny repo layer `imagesRepo.ts` using AWS SDK v3 Document Client helpers (put/get/delete/query)
   - Validate all request/response bodies using the shared Zod schemas
-  - Add Dockerfile for Deno API; create ECR repo; build and push image
+  - Add multi-stage Dockerfile for Deno API (Stage 1: build; Stage 2: slim runtime).
+Create ECR repo; build and push image
   - Create App Runner service (or ECS Fargate) with execution role attached
-  - Wire Pulumi stack config `allowedEmailDomains` to App Runner/ECS service environment variable `ALLOWED_EMAIL_DOMAINS` (join list by comma)
+  - Wire Pulumi stack config `allowedEmailDomains` to App Runner/ECS service environment variable `ALLOWED_EMAIL_DOMAINS` (join list by comma); if empty or unset, the API will not apply any email-domain restriction.
   - Export `apiBaseUrl`
   - Write `docs/api-local-dev.md` and `docs/api-deploy.md` (include a back-link to the root `README.md` at the top of each)
 8. IAM wiring